Engineering

 engineering@bigbend.edu

 Engineering courses may be taken as part of the Associate in Arts and Science DTA degree or as part of the Associate in Science- Transfer (AS-T 2) degree.
-Within the Associate in Arts and Science DTA degree, these courses may be used toward the Specified or General Elective credit.
-Students seeking Associate in Arts and Science DTA degree should refer to the catalog section “Degrees & Certificates” for a detailed description of the degree, its program outcomes, and courses that will satisfy degree requirements.
+Within the Associate in Arts and Science DTA degree, Engineering (ENGR) courses may be used toward Specified or General Elective credit.
+Students seeking either Associate in Arts and Science DTA degree or the Associate in Science-Transfer Track 2, should refer to the catalog section “Degrees & Certificates” for a detailed description of the degree, its program outcomes, and courses that will satisfy degree requirements.

 At a basic level, engineers apply scientific and mathematical principles to make the world a better place.
 They may design machines, roads, buildings, or circuitry; combine the inventions of others to develop or improve processes; oversee the operation of technological equipment in facilities ranging from waste treatment plants to large manufacturing facilities to water purification plants; develop new materials that are stronger, lighter, or more environmentally friendly.